Pasapalabra

 Pasapalabra is a Spanish television game show, adapted from the British format The Alphabet Game.
 The title is a portmanteau of the Spanish verb pasar, "pass", and palabra, literally "word".

 Gameplay

 In each episode, two contestants team with celebrities (usually, one male and one female celebrity per team) to play various games.
-A team's correct responses in these games score seconds, extending their contestant's time limit in the final game, known as el rosco final or el rosco.
+A team's correct responses in these games score seconds, extending their contestant's time limit in the final game, el rosco final, or el rosco, or, since 2026, "AlaZ", from the Swiss game show DallAZetA.

 There are four rounds of gameplay prior to the rosco.
 All of them begin with the female celebrity, who sits to the contestant's right.